jp-embedded/scxmlcc/doc/user-manual.md

 An identifier for the state.
 This attribute is required.

 ##### `initial`
 The id of the default initial child state (or states) for this state.
 Alternatively, the initial state can be set with the `<initial>` child.

+The initial state(s) specified must be descendants of the containing `<state>`.

+If multiple states are specified, they must have a `<parallel>` ancestor and they must not be descendants of each other.

 #### Valid Children
 - [`<onentry>`](user-manual.md#enter-action-onentry)